-For women aspiring to leadership, there is a secret sauce to showcasing their talents, demonstrating their willingness to take risk, and challenge themselves.
+As more women make strides towards top leadership ranks, women still are under represented in top roles holding only 26% of C-suite roles in U.S. companies.
+For women aspiring to leadership, there is a secret sauce to showcasing their talents, demonstrating their willingness to take risk, and develop their skills.
 Stretch assignments are short term, internal learning opportunities that offer an employee new skills while helping a company solve a real business problem.
 The roles push individuals beyond their current skills and comfort zones, providing opportunities for growth and development.

-Stretch assignment could mean leading a cross-functional team project, overseeing a high-stakes client account, developing a new product or service, implementing a new product, navigating a crisis situation or mentoring junior level staff.
+Stretch assignments can mean leading a cross-functional team project, overseeing a high-stakes client account, developing a new product or service, implementing a new product, navigating a crisis situation or mentoring junior level staff among countless other tasks.

 One study of executives showed that 71 percent of senior leaders identified stretch assignments as the biggest career enabler in unleashing their potential.
 Other research by Korn Ferry named rotational or stretch assignments as the most valuable developmental experience—ahead of things like mentoring, classroom training, 360-degree assessments, and even exposure to more senior leaders.
 Stretch assignments are critical for elevating women to senior leadership roles.
 Here are several ways they contribute to this advancement.